Skip to content

 Sustainable Supply Chains

-A sustainable supply chain is one that considers environmental and social impacts across its entire value chain to ensure the protection of people and the environment.
+A sustainable supply chain is one that aims to mitigate all negative environmental and social impacts to ensure the protection of people and the environment.
 Presently, businesses experience the largest volume of emissions within their Scope 3 and are proactively trying to calculate and respond to this.
-But negative social impacts in a value chain can go unaccounted for due to a lack of traceability and transparency.
+But negative social impacts in a supply chain can go unaccounted for due to a lack of traceability and transparency.

 The shift to jointly assess the environment and social risks is occurring due to the new EU legislation such as the Corporate Sustainability Due Diligence Directive (CSDDD) and the EU Green Claims Directive.
 These now require companies to be able to demonstrate sufficient evidence to support any sustainability claim across both social and environment.